nncht/nncht/README.md

 # Hi, I'm Nana!

-I'm a Full Stack Web Developer from Germany with a love for visual design
+I'm a Full Stack Web Developer with a love for visual design

 <ul>
 <li>🏡 Frontend is where my home and heart is at, but I do love me a well-engineered backend